 Hopeprint is a family made up of families, and we seek to be a space that comes alongside each and every person that are a part of that shared story.
 Our adult programs change each session to equip men and women to grow in literacy and achieve their personal and familial goals.

-A five-week series of citizenship preparation workshops as a part of multiple sessions.
+An ongoing group working on citizenship preparation.
 Intended for those preparing for the citizenship exam, eligible for application at five years in country on a refugee resettlement visa.

 Steps to Thrive Program